airtribe-projects/task-manager-api-SanjogitaMishra/README.md

    npm install

-3. Run the API for manual testing:
+3. Run the API for manual testing: node server.js
-   Create a temporary server file that imports `app` and calls `app.listen()`, or use the provided bootstrap if available.

 4. Run automated tests (if applicable): npm run test

 Note:
 The project exports an Express app from `app.js`.
 This design supports automated testing.
-For manual testing with Postman or curl, a temporary server bootstrap file can be used to start the server.
+For manual testing with Postman or curl, use `server.js` to start the server.

 Task schema example
 {